Record

 1975-1981: Jesse James Hillman

-CopiesMany of the records in the overseas mission series up to the 1950s have been microfilmed by Adam Matthew Publications and the films and accompanying printed guides are available for consultation in Cadbury Research Library and elsewhere.
-All of the records which were microfilmed have been digitized by Adam Matthew Digital Ltd under the title: 'Research Source - Church Missionary Society Archive'; the digitized records can be seen online by members of, and visitors to, subscribing institutions.
+CopiesMany of the records in the overseas mission series up to the 1950s have been microfilmed by Adam Matthew Publications (now AM) and the films and accompanying printed guides are available for consultation in Cadbury Research Library and elsewhere.
+All of the records which were microfilmed were later digitised and made available online by AM (formerly Adam Matthew Digital Ltd) under the title: 'AM Scholar-Church Missionary Society Archive'.
+The digitised records can be seen online by members of, and visitors to, subscribing institutions.

 Africa mission papers: all up to 1949 (A1; A2; A3; A4; A5; A6; A7; A8; A9; A10; A11; E; S; SN)